 But back to the Cuttin the Rug, my first book, I had no idea that what started out as words in my journal would become a book that would get mentioned or reviewed in publications like Essence, the Los Angeles Times, and Newsweek, among others.

 These days, I mainly write scholarly works, but I have never forgotten the earlier works I wrote for general audiences.
 I’d like to reach larger audiences again.
-I sense many people want to hear some of the things I have been researching.
+I sense many people want to hear more accessible ways of speaking.
+It is a timely desire.
+I want to be part of that conversation.
 A lot of my work addresses these complex times in which we are living.

 Along the way, I have met people who have asked me for direction on how to get published because they have something they want to share, too.
 Sometimes such people want me to read their work.
 Time won’t permit the latter, but I will share a few thoughts (one person that I know listened to these thoughts.
 The result was a published book with Simon & Schuster).